 Gross Profit Method Overview

-- When inventory was destroyed and you need to back into the ending inventory balance for the purpose of filing a claim for insurance reimbursement.
+When inventory was destroyed and you need to estimate the ending inventory balance for the purpose of filing a claim for insurance reimbursement.

 Follow these steps to estimate ending inventory using the gross profit method: